IMLPredictor

 interface IMLPredictor<TOutput>

-In NatML, predictors are lightweight primitives that make edge (on-device) predictions with one or more instances.
+In NatML, predictors are lightweight primitives that make edge (on-device) predictions with one or more MLModel instances.
 Predictors play a very crucial role in using ML models, because of their two primary purposes:

 • Predictors provide models with the exact input data they need.